Navigating choosing a wedding photographer – advice for engaged couples

 – Are they insured?
 This is crucial.
 They should have professional indemnity insurance, public liability insurance and, ideally, equipment cover.

-– What would they do if they are ill on the day?
+– What would they do if they’re ill on the day?
 Do they have access to other photographers they can refer work to if they are unable to make your wedding because of an emergency?

-– What are their terms and conditions.
-This is their contract with you and they cover both you and them in case anything goes wrong.
+– What are their terms and conditions?
+This is their contract with you and covers both you and them in case anything goes wrong.